lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Remove/expire S3 objects and log artifacts (and their versions).
 - Record actions and verify removal.

-If you want, I can produce a step-by-step playbook tailored to your cluster size/architecture (RA3 vs older nodes, use of Spectrum, snapshot strategy) with exact CLI and SQL commands and estimate impact/time.

 ## How do you safely purge PII from internal and external tables and snapshots?
 Short answer: identify every place PII can live, remove or replace it in the primary data (use CTAS/partition drops rather than massive DELETEs when possible), remove external files in S3 (including all versions and replicas), delete any Redshift snapshots that contain the PII (or render them unrecoverable by retiring the KMS key), purge related logs/unload files/materialized views, and verify by restoring a sanitized copy and auditing.
 Below are recommended steps, rationale, and example commands.